7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/main_example_in_chapter.md

 example1.erl
 ```
-I decided to incoporate a modifed version of the very simple unit_test file, which can be found in the source code, and my version is also included below.
+I decided to incorporate a modified version of the very simple unit_test file, which can be found in the source code, and my version is also included below.

 makefile:
 ```